In-Place Hold and Litigation Hold in Exchange 2016

 Many organizations require that users be informed when they're placed on hold.
 Additionally, when a mailbox is on hold, any retention policies applicable to the mailbox user don't need to be suspended.
 Because messages continue to be deleted as expected, users may not notice they're on hold.
 If your organization requires that users on hold be informed, you can add a notification message to the mailbox user's by populating the Retention Comment property and using the RetentionUrl property to link to a web page for more information.
 Outlook 2010 and later versions display the retention comment and URL in the backstage area, which is located on the Files ribbon.
 You can use the Set-Mailbox cmdlet to add these properties.

 Litigation Hold and In-Place Hold uses the Recoverable Items folder to preserve items.
 The Recoverable Items folder is hidden from the default view of Outlook, Outlook on the web, and other email clients.
-To learn more about the Recoverable Items folder, see Recoverable Items folder.
+To learn more about the Recoverable Items folder, see Recoverable Items folder in Exchange 2016.

 By default, when a user deletes a message from a folder other than the Deleted Items folder, the message is moved to the Deleted Items folder.
 When a user soft deletes an item (by pressing SHIFT + DELETE ) or deletes an item from the Deleted Items folder, the message is moved to the Recoverable Items folder, thereby disappearing from the user’s view.

 Items in the Recoverable Items folder are retained for the deleted item retention period configured on the user’s mailbox database.
 By default, the deleted item retention period is set to 14 days for mailbox databases.